 Billboard mentioned that, on September 29, 1948, "Orval (Baggy) Hardiman" married Vivian Theresa Shelton in Elkton, Maryland.
 (At the time, the group was playing Philadelphia's Cotton Club.)
 After a short honeymoon, the 5 Kings opened an extended engagement at Frank Palumbo's Click, in Philadelphia, beginning on October 25 (they alternated with Sammy Kaye's big band).
 On December 20, they opened at the Cotton Club in Lawnside Park, New Jersey.

 I can't find much for the 5 Kings in 1949.
 There are ads for the 5 Kings & A Queen appearing in Pottstown, Pennsylvania (about 30 miles from Philadelphia), but since Baggie's name isn't mentioned, I don't think it's them.
-The only definite engagement I can find are at Baltimore's Comedy Club Musical Bar in June and at Boston's 411 Lounge, in October.
+The only definite engagements I can find are at Baltimore's Comedy Club Musical Bar in June and at Boston's 411 Lounge, in October.

-In early 1950, "Baggie Hardiman and His Kings" were at the Comedy Club Musical Bar in Baltimore, along with Dick Wade ("The One-Man Show").
+In early 1950, "Baggie Hardiman and His Kings" were back at the Comedy Club Musical Bar, along with Dick Wade ("The One-Man Show").

 The Pittsburgh Courier reported on April 15, 1950 that the 5 Kings kept playing while a fire that started in the building next door almost destroyed Ciro's (in Montreal), where they were appearing.
 They played until all the patrons had evacuated, keeping them orderly.
 This is probably the time that they picked up bassist Charlie Biddle, who had been with the 3 Jacks And A Jill.
 He replaced Stanley Gaines, who went off to the Cats And The Fiddle.